chiragjoshi12/LangChain/RAG/README.md

 - weaviate
 - An OpenAI API key
 - WEAVIATE_API_KEY and WEAVIATE_CLUSTER_URL
-- Json File to upload (You can modily code and use other file)
+- TXT File to upload (You can modily code and use other file)

 ## Usage